-Nursing students also participate in either the six weeks summer Advanced Camp training or an alternate Army Nurse Training Program.
-The alternate advanced training is a voluntary six weeks program for nursing students at selected medical treatment facilities throughout the United States.
+Nurising students participate in the six weeks Army Nurse Summer Training Program.
+The Nurse Summer Training Program is a six week program for nursing students at selected medical treatment facilities throughout the United States.
 It is structured to provide practical and leadership experience in the clinical setting.
 Primary focus is directed at providing nursing cadets an experience which integrates clinical interpersonal and leadership knowledge and skills.
 Emphasis is placed on practical experience under the direct supervision of an Army Nurse Corps Officer who acts as the cadet's preceptor throughout the camp period.